Janey Godley shares heartbreaking cancer update

-Janey Godley has opened up about how her cancer diagnosis and treatment is impacting her husband, Sean Storrie.
+Janey Godley has opened up about how her cancer diagnosis and treatment is impacting her husband.

-The Glaswegian comedian, who was first diagnosed with ovarian cancer in 2021, shared a heartbreaking story on Twitter about how Storrie, who is also a comedian and performer.
+The Glaswegian comedian, who was first diagnosed with ovarian cancer in 2021, shared a heartbreaking story on Twitter about how her husband reacted.

 Godley, 62, wrote on Monday night (15 May): “Walking with husband and pushing the wee dog in the pram through the West End.
 He stops, bends double, I thought he was being sick.

-Note: Update: an earlier version of this story incorrectly stated that Ms Godley’s husband is also a comedian.